CoderDojoTC/micropython/docs/basics/06-wireless.md

 ```

 ### Urequest
-It is easy to communicate with non-SSL protected HTTP protocols sites using the urequest function.
+It is easy to communicate with non-SSL protected HTTP protocols sites using the WLAN ```urequest`` function.
 It supports the standard GET, POST, PUT and DELETE functions.

 ```
 help(urequests)